 - A brief introduction of the proposers, explaining their qualifications

 Christopher Monterola, Nanyang Technological University | IHPC A*STAR , Singapore

 Yingjie Tian, University of Chinese Academy of Sciences, China

-We ask that prospective workshop (WS) organizers only submit a proposal if they fully understand what they are undertaking.
+We ask that prospective workshop (WS) organisers only submit a proposal if they fully understand what they are undertaking.

-The main responsibilities are: inviting program committee (PC), advertising the WS, inviting authors, ensuring PC review papers in the EasyChair system (3 reviews per paper), advising on acceptance, suggesting a WS programme, communicating with the authors and ICCS organizers, appointing session chairs, and coming to the conference in person to lead the sessions.
+The main responsibilities are: inviting program committee (PC), advertising the WS, inviting authors, coordinating the review process in the EasyChair system (3 reviews per paper), advising on acceptance, suggesting a WS programme, communicating with the authors and ICCS organisers, appointing session chairs, and coming to the conference in person to lead the sessions.

 WORKSHOP PAPER SUBMISSION

 Papers for workshops should be submitted using the EasyChair submission system.
 Deadlines for workshop papers will in principle be the same as for main-track papers.
-The Workshop organizer will be required to use the Easychair paper submission engine and review the papers on basis of the same criteria as those in the main track.
-Decision on paper acceptance should be made before 23 January 2018.
+The Workshop organisers will be required to use the Easychair paper submission engine and review the papers on basis of the same criteria as those in the main track.
+Decision on paper acceptance should be made before 19 February 2018.

 The final acceptance of a workshop will be based on the quality of these papers, the coherence of the workshop and degree to which a broad audience is addressed.